-The Company's cash and cash equivalents and accounts receivable, excluding HST, are classified as financial assets measured at amortized cost.
+The Company's cash and accounts receivable, excluding HST, are classified as financial assets measured at amortized cost.

 iii.
 Financial assets recorded at FVTOCI

 Financial assets are recorded at FVTOCI when the change in fair value is attributable to changes in the Company's credit risk.